 Is there transportation within Uganda?

 Visitors typically pre-book a package prior to arriving in Uganda.
 This package includes the services of an English-speaking driver-guide and a 4X4 vehicle, which in turn will be their primary mode of transportation.
-For those short on time and who prefer less driving, there is also the option of flying from the capital city, Kampala, on small aircraft to the local airstrips and return.
+For those short on time and who prefer less driving, there is also the option of flying from the capital city, Kampala, on small aircraft to the local airstrips and returning.
 The most common forms of transportation are buses and minibuses, which get people between most major towns.

-Is Uganda a family friendly destination?
+Is Uganda a family-friendly destination?

-Family visitors can view wildlife on a safari or trekking experiences, enjoy a boat cruise, or complete a cultural visit.
+Family visitors can view wildlife on a safari or trekking experience, enjoy a boat cruise, or complete a cultural visit.
 There is truly something for everyone in the family in Uganda.
-Adventurous travel awaits for people of all ages, although you should be aware that trekking requires a certain level of physical fitness.
+Adventurous travel awaits people of all ages, although you should be aware that trekking requires a certain level of physical fitness.

 How welcoming is Uganda to LGBTQ travellers?

 Uganda is still on the horns of a dilemma when it comes to LGBTQ rights.
 Still illegal, homosexuality is often denounced as a non-Ugandan issue, an import of the West.
 LGBTQ travellers should practice discretion while touring as conservative beliefs are widespread.

 What if any vaccinations are required or suggested for travel to Uganda?

 A Yellow Fever vaccination certificate or waiver is required for all travellers one year of age and older.
 The vaccination requirement is imposed by this country for protection against Yellow Fever since the principal mosquito vector Aedes aegypti is present in its territory.
 There are no other compulsory vaccinations required for Uganda, however, we recommend you consult with your local travel clinic for the most up-to-date recommendations, particularly in regard to malaria prophylactics.

 Get a Trip Quote Order a Brochure